Longfengshania

-Longfengshania is an extinct genus of enigmatic eukaryote, ranging from the Statherian into the Ediacaran.
+Longfengshania is an extinct genus of enigmatic eukaryote known from fossils ranging between the Statherian and the early Cambrian.
 Among the previously identified pre-Cryogenian macroalgae, Longfengshania is unique due to it possessing a stipe, blade, and holdfast-like structure.

 Description

-Longfengshania is most commonly found as a oval to discoidal blade sitting on top of a usually thin stipe.
-Specimens from the Shiwangzhuang and Jiuliqiao Formations have probable holdfasts at the base of this stipe.
+Longfengshania is most commonly found as an oval to discoidal blade sitting on top of a usually thin stipe.
+Specimens from the Shiwangzhuang and Jiuliqiao formations have probable holdfasts at the base of this stipe.

 There is a wide range of sizes between species of Longfengshania, with the largest specimens coming from the Longshan Formation, bearing blades up to 13 mm long and stipes up to 20 mm long.
-The smallest specimens come from the Doushantuo Formation, with blades up to 0.7 mm or under in diameter.
+The smallest specimens come from the Doushantuo Formation, with blades up to 0.7 mm or less in diameter.